6 Signs You Might be Misunderstanding ACID Transactions in Distributed Databases

 A common misunderstanding with active/active multi-master is that the entire cluster is now globally consistent and distributed ACID compliant.
 In a multi-master system, each master node contains the entire dataset and hence handles writes for all the data without any need for distributed transactions.
 Changes on one master are replicated to other masters asynchronously for read scaling and disaster recovery with write scaling remaining an unsolved problem.
 In active/active, the benefit of write scaling is negated by conflict-ridden concurrent writes on same rows at different masters.
 Such conflicts are resolved without explicit knowledge of the app using non-deterministic heuristics such as Last-Write-Wins (LWW) and Conflict-Free Replicated Data Types (CRDT).
-Net result is customer data loss and poor engineering productivity when compared to fully ACID-compliant distributed databases.
+The end result leads to customer data loss and poor engineering productivity when compared to fully ACID-compliant distributed databases.

 Application Level ACID is Easy to Implement

 A Primer to ACID Transactions details what’s needed for ACID transactions when only one database shard is involved.
 On the other hand, the implementation for distributed transactions is a lot more complex given the need to manage updates across multiple shards located on multiple nodes.
 A transaction manager is usually needed to act as the coordinator.
 It can be either a system independent of the database nodes or can be built directly into the database nodes.
 Let’s look at how it works to achieve the ACID guarantees.

 The transaction manager needs a mechanism to track the start, progress, and end of every transaction along with the ability to make provisional updates across multiple nodes in some temporary space.
 Conflict detection, rollbacks, commits, and space cleanups are also needed.
 Using Two-phase commit (2PC) protocol or one of its variations is the most common way to achieve atomicity.